Podcast - Latest Episode

 While the band has always sounded great, they have everything in order on this album.
 The guitars riffing and switching between solo licks from guitarist to guitarist is as impressive here as it had been to that point, and as mentioned earlier Halford’s vocals are in peak form, moving between pitches with ease.

-This remains one of my favourite Judas Priest albums.
+“Defenders of the Faith” remains one of my favourite Judas Priest albums, and one of my favourite albums, period.
 It not only has the star attractions such as “Freewheel Burning” and “The Sentinel”, but the remaining tracks aren’t just filling up the cracks, they are players in themselves.
-Though one Priest album tops them all, this is very close to the top of the tree.
+Though one Judas Priest album tops them all, this is very close to the top of the tree.

 No comments: